valeria-chemtai/bc-16--ClassAttendanceRegister/README.md

 4.Inside virtual environment install the requirements in the requirements folder.

-5.Open terminal and run simpleCli
+5.Open terminal and run simpleCli.py

 ##Working
 Follow the instructions as directed